Reassessing Sub-Neptune Structure, Radii, and Thermal Evolution: Model results

 \citet{Howe14} also demonstrated the importance of the radiative atmosphere, assuming a constant scale height and constant RCB pressure at a fixed specific entropy, which finds a 20\% contribution to the transit radius of observed planets due to the atmosphere thickness.
 However, this scale height is evaluated at the observed transit radius with reduced gravity, overestimating the role of radiative atmosphere and underestimating the predicted envelope mass fraction.

 Additionally, we present the optical radius at 1 Gyr calculated with the standard model as a function of rock/iron core mass, incident bolometric flux and H/He mass fraction in Table \ref{table:2}.
-Comprehensive radius grids, including the RCB radius, optical radius and 1 nbar radius for both pure H/He envelopes as well as 50$\times$ solar metallicity cases, across a broader range of planetary ages, are available online \footnote{https://zenodo.org/records/13985500} for further reference.
+Comprehensive radius grids, including the RCB radius, optical radius and 1 nbar radius for both pure H/He envelopes as well as 50$\times$ solar metallicity cases, across a broader range of planetary ages, are available online \footnote{https://doi.org/10.5281/zenodo.13985499} for further reference.
+In the 1 nbar and optical radius tables, planets susceptible to boil-off are excluded, as hydrostatic equilibrium no longer holds in the radiative atmosphere.
+A visualization tool is also available for interpolating the presented data \citep{Mardigras}.

 In summary, we argue that variable gravity is a significant effect for sub-Neptunes and must be properly assessed with a comprehensive temperature profile.
 Other physical effects contribute substantially to the size of the radiative atmosphere, including the photodissociation in the upper atmosphere and the evolution of the RCB.
 Together, these factors make the radiative atmosphere a dominant component of a low- to -intermediate-mass sub-Neptune’s transit radius ($<10M_\oplus$).